Z7X4Y2HQ/AmazonClone/README.md

 - [ ] Try [react-native-mmkv-storage](https://github.com/ammarahm-ed/react-native-mmkv-storage) for localStorage
 - [ ] Better Product Page Based off of the New JSON File (IF There is)
 - [ ] Fix ProductPage Qty Modal
+- [ ] Rename Project from Navigation to Amazon Clone